NVIDIA/aistore/docs/cli/object.md

 `ais object promote FILE|DIRECTORY BUCKET/[OBJECT_NAME]`<sup>[1](#ft1)</sup>

 Promote **AIS-colocated** files and directories to AIS objects in a specified bucket.
-Colocation in the context means that the files in question are already located *inside* AIStore (bare-metal or virtual) storage servers (targets).
+Colocation in context means that the files in question are already located *inside* AIStore (bare-metal or virtual) storage servers (targets).

 ## Options